MAURI.

 ALL TOGETHER NOW

-Community is fundamental to Kiribati culture; everyone is valued and no one ever left behind.
+Community is fundamental to Kiribati culture; everyone is valued and no one is ever left behind.

 Everything happens in Kiribati with the support of others, and each person has a role to play within the community and their family.